 WHAT’S HR & HR LAW?

-What’s Human Capital, Human Resources & Labor & Employment Law & Labor & Employee Relations? & How Can HC/HR Improve a Business’ Bottom Line?
+What’s Human Resources & Labor & Employment Law & Labor & Employee Relations? & How Can HR Improve a Business’ Bottom Line?

 SUMMARY

-* What are Human Resources & Human Capital & Why It Matters
+* What’s Human Resources & Why It Matters

 * Micro & Macro HR